-Time-varying electric field produces magnetic field.
-Similarly, varying magnetic field can produce electric field.
-If varying electric field and magnetic field exist in a place, they flow together in the form of wave in all the directions around that place.
-This wave is called the electromagnetic wave.
+Time-varying electric field produces a magnetic field.
+Similarly, a varying magnetic field can produce an electric field.
+If varying electric field and magnetic field exist in a place, they flow together in the form of a wave in every directions around that place.
+This wave is called an electromagnetic wave.

 Origin of Electromagnetic wave

 The origin of Electromagnetic wave is the oscillating or accelerating charge.
-When a charge oscillates an varying electric field arises.
-This varying electric field produces the varying magnetic field.
-As a result, Electromagnetic wave develops.
+When an electric charge oscillates, a varying electric field arises.
+This varying electric field produces a varying magnetic field.
+As a result, an Electromagnetic wave develops.

 Properties of Electromagnetic wave

-The properties of electromagnetic wave are as following-
+The properties of electromagnetic waves are as following-

 - Electromagnetic wave consists of both electric and magnetic field in it.